Kenny Cooper: 1860 Munich

 On July 31, 2009, FC Dallas announced that Cooper had been sold to 2.
 Bundesliga club TSV 1860 Munich.
-As per league policy, terms of the deal were not disclosed.
-However, German teams do disclose the amounts of transfers, Cooper was sold for $700,000 in 2009 it is known that the contract ran for three years.
+As per league policy, the terms of the deal were not disclosed.
+However, German teams do disclose transfer amounts.
+Cooper was sold for $700,000 in 2009; the contract ran for three years.
 He scored his first goal for 1860 Munich in his debut on August 9, 2009.

 Plymouth Argyle

 On January 28, 2010, Cooper left Munich to return to England, signing for Plymouth Argyle on loan until the end of the 2009–10 season with a view to a permanent move at the end of the season.
-However, this option was not taken up by the club.
+However, the club did not take up this option.

 Portland Timbers

-On January 13, 2011, TSV 1860 Munich announced that Cooper would not fulfil his contract which had been set to run until June 2012 and would be joining Portland Timbers on a free transfer.
+On January 13, 2011, TSV 1860 Munich announced that Cooper would not fulfil his contract, which was set to run until June 2012, and would be joining Portland Timbers on a free transfer.
 While Timbers technical director Gavin Wilkinson initially cautioned that a deal had yet to be struck, on January 17, 2011, he announced Portland had finally completed Cooper's transfer and that he would be joining the team pending the receipt of his International Transfer Certificate.
-He scored the first MLS goal for the Portland Timbers in a 3–1 loss on their MLS debut, against Colorado Rapids on March 19, 2011.
+He scored the first MLS goal for the Portland Timbers in a 3–1 loss on their MLS debut against the Colorado Rapids on March 19, 2011.
 He scored his third goal of the season in a 1–0 win over Real Salt Lake.
-This marked the Timbers first shutout win and snapped Salt Lake's 18-game unbeaten streak.
+This marked the Timbers' first shutout win and snapped Salt Lake's 18-game unbeaten streak.